Having a proper layout of the letter in OET writing test is important. It is one of the criteria in the OET Writing Assessment.

 According to the type of letter (referral or discharge, etc.), this paragraph(s) should mention the plans from the case notes.

 This is an important part of a formal letter.
 Here you are telling your recipient that you are willing to answer any questions they may have.
 This sentence gives a nice correspondence tone to your letter.

 ‘If you have any questions, please don’t hesitate to ask me.’

 There are mainly two formal sign off styles,

-For OET letters, however, S.OET suggest you use ‘Yours sincerely’ as your sign off as all the official sample answers from OET are signed in that way.
+For OET letters, however, S.OET suggests you use ‘Yours sincerely’ as your sign-off as all the official sample answers from OET are signed in that way.

 11. Your job title